jchin1968/presentations/deck/automated-testing/overview/slides.md

   but this is only as good as the person(s) writing the tests
   - Human tester can better identify errors which were not thought of
 - Speed is the real driver for automation since changes happen so frequently these days
+- Consider the last Drupal security update that was first announced last Wednesday morning giving system admin just one day to apply a highly critical fix.

 ---